research-driven design for a wealth management tool.

 METHODOLOGY

-• Each remote session included 1 Moderator, 1 Note-taker, and 1 System Manager (oversee the prototype)
+• 1 Moderator, 1 Note-taker, and 1 System Manager (acting as participant's mouse)

-• Complete SUS + PMF Surveys after the moderated portion
+• SUS + PMF surveys after the moderated portion

 • iOS mobile prototype shown on desktop

-After receiving mockups from the client, I prototyped the key task flows used in usability sessions.
+The complex nature of the app: I prototyped the key task flows used during sessions.

 WORKSHOP: ANALYSIS WITH STAKEHOLDERS